 2.15 SIAS has concluded that the corporate governance and risk management frameworks substantially comply with the CIPFA/SOLACE best practice guidance on corporate governance.
-This conclusion is based on the work undertaken by the Council and reported in its Annual Governance Statement for 2021/22 and the specific reviews of Risk Management and Corporate Governance carried out by SIAS during the year.
+This conclusion is based on the work undertaken by the Council and reported in its Annual Governance Statement for 2022/23 and the specific reviews of Risk Management and Corporate Governance carried out by SIAS during the year.
 Both audits received a Substantial assurance rating.

-Simon Martin Client Audit Manager May 2022
+Simon Martin Client Audit Manager May 2023

-3. Overview of Internal Audit Activity at the Council in 2021/22
+3. Overview of Internal Audit Activity at the Council in 2022/23

-- 3.1 This section summarises work undertaken at the Council by SIAS in 2021/22.
-It highlights any significant internal control matters and opportunities for improvement. - 3.2 Appendix A shows the final position against the audit plan, assurance levels and the number of recommendations made.
+- 3.1 This section summarises work undertaken at the Council by SIAS in 2022/23.
+It highlights any significant internal control matters and opportunities for improvement. - 3.2 Appendix A shows the final position against the Internal Audit Plan on 30 April 2023, assurance levels and the number of recommendations made.
 A summary of assurance levels and recommendation priorities is shown in the tables below (2020/21 data in brackets).

-Assurance Level Number of reports 2021/22 (2020/21 data in brackets) Percentage of reports 2021/22 (2020/21 data in brackets)
+Assurance Level Number of reports 2022/23 (2021/22 data in brackets) Percentage of reports 2022/23 (2021/22 data in brackets)

-Substantial 12 (9) 45% (33%)
+Substantial 12 (12) 43% (45%)

-Reasonable 10 (14) 37% (52%)
+Reasonable 10 (10) 37% (37%)

-Limited 2 (2) 7% (7%)
+Limited 1 (2) 4% (7%)

-No 0 (1) 0% (4%)
+No 0 (0) 0% (0%)

+Unqualified 2 (0) 8% (0%)

+Qualified 0 (0) 0% (0%)

-Not Assessed 2 (1) 7% (4%)
+Not Assessed 1 (2) 4% (7%)

-Not Complete 1 (0) 4% (0%)
+Not Complete 1 (1) 4% (4%)

 Total 27 (27) 100% (100%)

-Recommendation Priority Level Number of recommendations 2021/22 (2020/21 data in brackets) Percentage of recommendations made 2021/22 (2020/21) data in brackets)
+Recommendation Priority Level Number of recommendations 2022/23 (2021/22 data in brackets) Percentage of recommendations made 2022/23 (2021/22) data in brackets)

 Critical 0 (0) 0% (0%)

-High 3 (6) 7% (9%)

-Medium 18 (38) 44% (58%)

-Low 20 (22) 49% (33%)
+High 2 (3) 3% (7%)

+Medium 25 (18) 42% (44%)

+Low 32 (20) 55% (49%)

-Total 41 (66) 100% (100%)
+Total 59 (41) 100% (100%)

 - 3.3 The Reasonable assurance opinion overall on financial systems has been concluded from nine financial systems audits.
 Six received Substantial assurance and three received Reasonable assurance.
-No Critical or High priority recommendations were made across these audits.
-However, six Medium priority recommendations were made. - 3.4 The Reasonable assurance opinion overall on non-financial systems has been concluded from 17 audits.
-Six audits received Substantial assurance, seven received Reasonable assurance and two received Limited assurance.
-In addition, two audits were classified as "Not Assessed" i.e. no audit assurance opinion was given and one audit was incomplete at the time of writing this report.
-Three High priority recommendations were made across these audits.
+One High and seven Medium priority recommendations were made across these audits. - 3.4 The Reasonable assurance opinion overall on non-financial systems has been concluded from seventeen audits.
+Six audits received Substantial assurance, seven received Reasonable assurance and one received Limited assurance.
+In addition, one audit was classified as "Not Assessed" i.e. no audit assurance opinion was given and one audit was incomplete at the time of writing this report.
+Two grant audits received an unqualified opinion.
+One High and eighteen Medium priority recommendations were made across these audits.

-- 3.5 In arriving at our Reasonable assurance opinion for non-financial systems, we highlight that 87% of opinions issued for individual audits during the year were assessed as Substantial or Reasonable assurance.
+- 3.5 In arriving at our Reasonable assurance opinion for non-financial systems, we highlight that 93% of opinions issued for individual audits during the year were assessed as Substantial or Reasonable assurance.
 This generally indicates the Council has satisfactory or good systems of internal control for a wide range of areas.
-However, it should be noted that there were some risks and impacts associated with control weaknesses in the Cyber Security audit, and the Landlord Health and Safety Follow Up audit, both receiving a Limited assurance opinion and containing a total of three High priority recommendations. - 3.6 Three audits were at draft report stage at the time of writing this Annual Report, with a management response awaited.
-These audits have contributed to the assurance opinion for 2021/22. - 3.7 As with many other areas of the Council's operations, the impacts of COVID-19 and the move to hybrid working arrangements resulted in SIAS continuing to review and adjust the approach to audits.
-Social distancing requirements and the move to hybrid working resulted in SIAS undertaking audits through remote approaches, such as MS Teams.
-Whilst a different approach, this did not present significant issues in relation to conducting our work. - 3.8 For some audits, lower evidence bases were used for compliance testing, due to the practical difficulties of obtaining the required evidence, with data analytics used where appropriate to provide whole population testing.
+However, it should be noted that there were some risks and impacts associated with control weaknesses in the Environmental Maintenance audit which received a Limited assurance opinion and contained one High priority recommendation. - 3.6 Three audits were at draft report stage at the time of writing this Annual Report, with a management response awaited.
+These audits have contributed to the assurance opinion for 2022/23.